Ahmed5720/CuBoids/README.md

 Simulating Boids and Fluids (fairly) efficiently on CUDA

 ## 1. Boids
-This project is primarly based on University of Pennsylvania's CIS 5650 Boids flocking simulation Assignment

 Our goal is to simulate the behavior of flocking boids whos movement follows three simple rules:
 1. Rule 1: (Cohesion) Boids try to fly towards the centre of mass of neighbouring boids.